Table of Contents

 If you are entering the UX sphere and starting to see the necessity of incorporating UX into your development cycle, you might wonder if it is worth building an in-house team.
 Or should you just hire a design firm to be your UX consultants?
 This dilemma is not unique but the solution to it is.
 Let us go through the factors that you need to consider before you make this decision.

-As opposed to that, UX consultancies charge according to your requirement.
+As opposed to that, UX design agencies or consultancies charge according to your requirement.
 So if you have a very small requirement, you will be charged much less than hiring a full-time designer by an agency.
 However, the choice must be made by analyzing your requirement.

 Similarly, well-experienced agencies can work seamlessly with your team and not make you feel the gap between your organization and the agency itself.
 Also, you can hire an entire team of well-experienced designers through the agency.